abhididdigi/abhididdigi.github.io/_posts/2015-07-07-wunderlist-servicenow-api.md

 layout: post
 title: Wunderlist - ServiceNow API
 tag: servicenow
+---

----OK, so finally Wunderlist released a Public API.
+OK, so finally Wunderlist released a Public API.
 You can read about the API here: https://developer.wunderlist.com/documentation.
 The API like all the other APIs use the oAuth 2.0, but Wunderlist isn't exactly 2.0.
 It is a partial implementation of oAuth 2.0.

 If you scan Github for any libraries for Wunderlist, you will not really find any that refer to the new API ( there are a couple, but they use unofficial APIs), So I thought I could write one because I had a brand new Pebble time AND I was at Bozeman, chilling out and tubing and a lot of time to spend.